-Application Deadline: August 1, 2021
+Application Deadline: August 1, 2023

 PURPOSE OF THE AWARD

-The purpose of this award is to support emergency care research related to emerging infectious disease (e.g. influenza, COVID-19, or other infections--this award is not limited to specific conditions).
-This award seeks to support an ambitious program of acute care science in emerging infectious disease that may include diagnostics, patient and provider safety, intervention/therapeutics, disaster preparedness, or other relevant topic areas.
-Projects leveraging innovative methodological designs, such as implementation trials, computational methods and data science are encouraged.
+In addition to existing basic, translational, and clinical research methods, projects leveraging innovative methodological designs, such as implementation trials, computational methods and data science are encouraged.
 While the focus is on self-limited research projects that are impactful in the current or future practice of emergency medicine and can be completed in a one-year time frame, the funds apportioned for this award are provided with the hope for investigators to propose an ambitious program of research that can lead to a sustained program of externally supported funded research.

 An applicant for the SAEMF Emerging Infectious Disease and Preparedness Grant must: